Distance Education Course

 A true bulb consists of swollen fleshy or scale like leaves or leaf bases arising from a basal plate.
 Most home gardeners however, generally refer to bulbs as those plants which store food in a part of the plant below the ground.
 This includes the true bulbs, corms, tubers and some swollen rhizomes.
 These types of plants provide some of our most spectacular flowering displays.
 Some are also very fragrant.

-A swollen root or bulb does not need heavy feeding when first planted as it will initially utilize its stored food supply.
+A swollen root or bulb does not need heavy feeding when first planted as it will initially utilise its stored food supply.
 Because they are all grown for flowers, they generally need larger amounts of potash than other nutrients.
-They usually also have a dormant period and can be susceptible to rotting if left in a moist situation during dormancy (ie. their metabolism is slow in dormancy - this means their defense mechanisms are lower).
+They usually also have a dormant period and can be susceptible to rotting if left in a moist situation during dormancy (ie. their metabolism is slow in dormancy - this means their defence mechanisms are lower).

 Most bulbs prefer a rich, organic, well drained loam.They thrive on soil which has been prepared with rotted manure or compost prior to planting.